keiru517/WOD/README.md

 ### How to run
 - `uvicorn main:app --reload`
-- `localhost:8000/docs` shows swagger documentation
+- Browse `localhost:8000/docs` and it shows a swagger documentation